 - 3 are worthy of investment, but will eat up the investment and never pay you back.
 Fail-fast/fail-cheap on these so you don’t fail-big.

-- 1 will pay you back with a market rate of return… a sound investment and a good addition to your business… but not make up for your lost investment in the others
+- 2 will pay you back with a market rate of return… sound investments and good additions to your business… but not make up for your lost investment in the others

 - 1 has the potential to put you on a higher trajectory and transform your business’ future